arashnm80/arashnm80.github.io/quotes.md

 > What I don't know?
 What I haven't thought of?
 What I haven't tried?

+> Whether I am a victim or not, I'm not gonna complain about it.
+I'm just gonna put my head down and soldier through it.

 > Luck ain't enough, I'm gonna make my own breaks.

 > I'm gonna be a Man of Focus, Commitment and Sheer Fucking Will.